jamesoram/ee-code-test/README.md

 Surprisingly, the application doesn't have a problem with this (also an issue) and I wondered how I would get my confirmation.
 Perhaps my email address should also be on the form?
 I clicked delete and it deleted my booking correctly.

 After that, I made a booking with dates in the past that was also accepted.
+It also accepts having a checkout date before the check-in date.

 My next move is to try a SQL injection, but it looks like the application is correctly sanitising input.
 My first name is: